 The impact of missed appointments on businesses

-Appointments are easily missed these days – we’ve all probably forgotten about an appointment or two ourselves because we lead busy lives that are full of distractions such as family, work and recreation.
+Appointments are easily missed these days – we’ve all probably forgotten about an appointment or two ourselves because we lead busy lives that are full of distractions such as family, work, and leisure.
 So although missed appointments are commonplace for businesses, they’re still a significant blow to the bottom line.

 Both private and public sectors of the health and wellness industry get hit really hard by no-shows.
 NHS England, for instance, sees 1.2 million General Practitioner (GP) hours being wasted each year, adding up to a cost of more than £216 million.
 That cost alone is bad enough, but consider the knock-on effect on those people who are desperately waiting for a GP appointment; who would jump at the chance of seeing their doctor in the event of a cancellation.

 The hairdressing and beauty industry is also severely affected by no-shows.
 According to research from Powered by Flossie, the UK hairdressing industry loses at least £1.2 billion each year as a result of missed appointments.

 Then there’s hospitality, a sector that has faced disruption more than most this year because of the COVID-19 pandemic restrictions.
 All too frequently, people don’t turn up for restaurant reservations.
 Celebrity chef Tom Kerridge recently called out 27 no-shows at one of his restaurants, stating that the industry was on the verge of collapse and that no-shows affect costs and force uncomfortable decisions about staffing levels.